For Visitors | Alpine Health

 • Visiting hours are unrestricted across our services.

-• All visitors must check into the facility upon arrival using the electronic or manual sign in options provided.
+• All visitors must check into the facility upon arrival using the sign in options provided.

 • Anyone who has COVID-19 or symptoms of COVID-19 or is a close contact of someone with COVID 19 should not visit Alpine Health facilities.